 We encourage you to go online to further acquaint yourself with the effectiveness and safety of these compounds.
 There is a wealth of information out there, but beware of false claims and err on the side of caution.

-And, as always, please consult with your doctor before you use these for the relief of menopausal symptoms.
+And, as always, please consult with your doctor before you use these or any other alternatives for the relief of menopausal symptoms.

 Probably the simplest and most natural approach to the treatment of menopause is to adopt a healthy lifestyle in regard to diet, exercise and stress management.
 Not only will this help alleviate symptoms but the benefits will ensure that you remain healthy now and in the future.

 Dietary phytoestrogens are naturally occurring substances (e.g. Isoflavins) found in fruits, vegetables, and whole grains such as soybeans, alfalfa sprouts, and oilseeds (such as flaxseed).

 Eating natural foods that contain these compounds is safe but there are also non-prescription supplements on the market for which there is no long-term safety data.

-There is also convincing evidence that some prescription drugs such as SSRIs, SNRIs, Gabapentin and Clonadine, which are not licensed for treating menopausal symptoms do in fact alleviate hot flashes and night sweats.
+There is also convincing evidence that some prescription drugs such as SSRIs, SNRIs, Gabapentin, Clonadine (Catapres) and Pristiq, which are not licensed for treating menopausal symptoms do in fact alleviate hot flashes and night sweats.
 These are powerful drugs yet in severe cases some doctors may be willing to prescribe one of these treatments, with the patient’s consent.